-This can be solved as an image segmentation problem using UNET.
-One-half of the convolutional filters during the encoding process, while the other side of UNET increases the resolution of the output using transpose convolution filters during the decoding process (Figure 7.9).
+This can be solved as an image segmentation problem using UNET (Ronneberger et al., 2015).
+One-half of the UNET increases the depth of the feature maps and downsizes the resolution of the image using convolutional filters during the encoding process, while the other side of UNET increases the resolution of the output using transpose convolution filters during the decoding process (Figure 7.9).
 The input image size of an LMO corrected shot record is 258 traces and 501 samples.
 This is resized to 256 traces by 256 samples for the UNET.
 The first break mask is either pre-FB or post-FB; therefore, has a depth of 1.
 Figure 7.10 describes the simple UNET used in the problem.
 The Conv2D filter has a 3x3 filter width and height and 2 feature maps.
 A 2x2 Maxpooling reduces the image size to 128x128.
 Another Conv2D filter with a kernel size of 3x3 increases the number of feature maps to 4.
 The other half of the UNET uses a transpose Conv2D filter to increase the image size back to 256 by 256.
 The subsequent Conv2D filter reduces the depth of the output segmentation map back to 1.